sdv-dev/SDV/docs/user_guides/single_table/tvae.rst

 advanced usage examples and see the different arguments that we can pass to our ``CTGAN`` Model in order to customize it to our needs.

-How to modify the CTGAN Hyperparameters?
+How to modify the TVAE Hyperparameters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A part from the common Tabular Model arguments, ``CTGAN`` has a number
+A part from the common Tabular Model arguments, ``TVAE`` has a number
 of additional hyperparameters that control its learning behavior and can
 impact on the performance of the model, both in terms of quality of the
 generated data and computational time.